nkhaloo/TTS_perception/README.md

 # TTS_perception

-This repository contains the code used in Khaloo, Holliday, and Creel (in-prep).
+This repository contains the code used in Khaloo, Holliday, and Creel (Accepted: Interspeech 2026).
 Perception and variability of African American English in TTS speech.
 This project tests whether people can converge on a perception of race in when presented with various Text-to-speech (TTS) voices.
 It also tests whether people assing anthropomorphic traits associated with race to said TTS voices.

 ## SRC